arthurzam/tattoo/README.md

 ## Load all remote machines

-1. Run in selected directory (for example `~/arch-tester`) the command `./manager.py`.
+1. Run in selected directory (for example `~/tattoo`) the command `./manager.py`.
-    * Inside this directory a file named `arch-tester.socket` will be created.
+    * Inside this directory a file named `tattoo.socket` will be created.
         Through this socket all communication will occur.
-    * A SQLite DB named `arch-tester.db` will hold all successes and failures of test runs.
+    * A SQLite DB named `tattoo.db` will hold all successes and failures of test runs.
 2. In every container on that machine, run the command `./tester.py -n [NAME] -a [ARCH] -j [JOBS]` where `NAME` is just a nice